12 Dating & Marriage Building Activities

 If a healthy romantic relationship were easy, more people would have one.
 Whether in a dating relationship, engaged, or married, here are 12 dating & marriage relationship-building activities that can take your connection from average to extraordinary.

-Make a list of 15 activities that you enjoy engaging in with your significant other.
-Make sure some of the activities cost little to no money.
+Make a list of 10 activities you enjoy.
+Decide on some activities that cost little to no money (e.g., going on a walk, playing card games, etc.).
 Exchange lists.
-Put some of these activities into your schedule.
+Plug some of these activities into your schedule.

 Both you and your significant other make a list of 10 things the other person can do to encourage you.
 Now make sure you exchange lists.
 Consistently do what’s on their list.